Lme20/GDT-notes/COURSES/DIT224/course.md

 Percentage-Closer Filtering (PCF) can be used to produce pseudo-soft shadows.
 Instead of sampling a single shadow-map texel, it compares the surface depth against the depths of the four nearest texels, generating 0 (shadow) or 1 (light) for each.
 These results are then bilinearly interpolated to determine the light's contribution, creating an artificial soft shadow.
 The softness depends on the shadow map resolution and other factors, with higher resolution leading to narrower penumbrae.
 PCF mimics soft shadows from area lights by blending shadow map samples for point or directional lights.

+- Depth values are non-linear due to perspective projection, blending them directly doesn't produce meaningful comparisons.
+- OpenGL compares the reference value to the actual depths at the nearest samples, then interpolates the comparison results to create soft shadows

 **TASK 10: GUI**